-CLF continues to obtain consumer input through Satisfaction Surveys for CLF participants.
-On an annual basis, clients who are enrolled in the CLF Program are asked to complete a satisfaction survey that covers satisfaction with general services, social worker satisfaction, service impact and overall satisfaction with the entire CLF program.
-For FY 18/19, Vital Research was retained to implement a mixed methodology of mailed surveys followed by telephone interviews.
+IOA obtains consumer input through the Satisfaction Surveys for CLF participants.
+On an annual basis, clients who are enrolled in the CLF Program are asked to complete a satisfaction survey that covers satisfaction with general services, social worker satisfaction, service impact and overall satisfaction with the entire CLF Program.
+In 2018, clients overall reported that the CLF Program meets or exceeds (92%) their needs and expectations with 93% having recommended the program to others.